unni-krishnan-95/copy/_posts/2019-02-06-2018-google-ctf-beginners-intro.md

 <p align="center"><img src="/images/wtf-ctf.jpg"></p>

-Let's start by explaining what a CTF really is.
-[CTF TIME](https://ctftime.org/ctf-wtf/) does a good job at explaining the basics, so I'm just going to quote them (with some "minor" editing)!
+Let's start by explaining what a CTF really is!

+[CTF Time](https://ctftime.org/ctf-wtf/) does a good job at explaining the basics, so I'm just going to quote them (with some "minor" editing)!

 > Capture the Flag (CTF) is a special kind of information security competitions.
 There are three common types of CTFs: Jeopardy, Attack-Defense and mixed.
 >